James Scullin: Later career

-The heavy task of leading the country through the brunt of the depression, beset as he was by many enemies and few friends, left deep marks on Scullin's character.
+The heavy task of leading the country through the brunt of the Great Depression, beset as he was by many enemies and few friends, left deep marks on Scullin's character.
 As one Country Party parliamentarian observed, "the great burden that was imposed upon him then almost killed him".
-Scullin won much praise for his performance as Opposition Leader, as he had before coming Prime Minister.
-His grasp of economic and trade matters was still formidable, and on several matters he succeeded in forcing changes to government policy or banding with the Country Party to force amendments to government legislation.
-However failure to reunite the party and dislodge Lang as the alternative voice of the party failed in the lead-up to the 1934 election left the party at a distinct disadvantage.
-Ultimately, Scullin and his Commonwealth supporters' implementation of the Premiers' Plan was too much of a betrayal for many to accept, and opposing Lang and Scullin Labor factions continued to plague NSW and Victorian state politics for years.
-The election proved to be a dispiriting defeat for Scullin.
-Despite an admirable and vigorous term as opposition leader, Scullin's Labor gained just four seats and actually suffered a small swing against it, with Labor and the UAP losing ground to Lang Labor, which gained 5 seats on a swing of almost 4%.
+Scullin won much praise for his performance as Opposition Leader, as he had before coming prime minister.
+His grasp of economic and trade matters was still formidable, and he succeeded in forcing some changes to government policy, even banding with the Country Party to force amendments to government legislation.

+However, failed attempts to reunite the party, and dislodge Lang as an alternative Labor voice, left the ALP at a distinct disadvantage in the lead-up to the 1934 election.
+Ultimately, the implementation of the Premiers' Plan by Scullin and his Commonwealth supporters was too much of a betrayal for many to accept, and the opposing Lang and Scullin factions continued to plague Labor politics in NSW and Victoria for years.
+The 1934 election proved to be a dispiriting defeat for Scullin.
+Despite an admirable and vigorous term as opposition leader, Labor gained just four seats, and actually suffered a small swing against it.
+Both Labor and the UAP lost ground to Lang Labor, which gained five seats on a swing of almost 4%.